-Anti-Money Laundering Committee is responsible for supervising the overall activities relating to the prevention and detection of money laundering and terrorist financing of the bank, ensuring the continuous effectiveness in prevention and detection controls and identifying areas of high vulnerability to money laundering and terrorist financing.
-The Committee consists of the Chief Executive Officer, Acting Head of Legal and Compliance, Chief Risk Officer, Head of Corporate Banking, Head of Institutional Banking and Head of Operations and Technology, and it is chaired by the Head of Compliance.
-4 Anti-Money Laundering Committee meetings were held during 2022.
+Anti-Money Laundering Committee ("AML Committee") is responsible for supervising the overall activities relating to the prevention and detection of money laundering and terrorist financing of the bank, ensuring the continuous effectiveness in prevention and detection controls and identifying areas of high vulnerability to money laundering and terrorist financing.
+The Committee, chaired by the Head of Legal and Compliance, consists of the Chief Executive Officer, Acting Head of Legal and Compliance, Chief Risk Officer, Senior Executives overseeing the business functions, Head of Information Technology and Head of Operations.
+4 Anti-Money Laundering Committee meetings were held during 2023.